Walking the Peddars Way and Norfolk Coast

 If you love walking in the countryside then Magazine Wood is a perfect bed and breakfast choice for exploring coast, country, fen and forest being located directly on the ancient Peddars Way national trail just before you get to the Norfolk Coastal path.

-Located directly on an historical trail just walk out the drive and turn left or right and the world is your oyster.
+The Peddars Way dates from Roman times and was used to march legions quickly to this part of the world in the times of Boudicca.
+To explore the historical trail just walk out the main gate and turn left or right and the world is your oyster.
 A good walk will take you via breathtaking views to the coast or through forests and glades to Houghton Hall and there is also a fair few good pubs nearby to rest awhile whichever way you go.
 At Ringstead there is Courtyard Farm, which has opened his estate to walkers: there are some 10 miles of lovely paths and circular walks.
 HRH’s Sandringham also has a huge country park which is open free to the public.
 But for those who have caught the bug…

 The Peddars Way and Norfolk Coast Path Peddars Way and the Norfolk coastal path runs for 93 miles along a distinctive Roman road from Knettishall Heath Country Park to just beyond Magazine Wood at Holme-next-Sea and then the path crosses wide sandy beaches to Cromer pier.
 The national trail combines two contrasting paths, each of which is a superb walk in its own right.
 The trail follows the line of a Roman road, built during Rome’s battle against the rebellious Iceni tribe led by the legendary Queen Boadicea.
 It is an enjoyable mix of country lanes, footpaths and tracks through a varied landscape of open heath and meres, woodland, rich farmland divided by flower-filled hedgerows and pretty flint and carrstone villages.